FOURTH SPACES

 Competitive Analysis

-So, we looked at how other platforms help people find activities and book public spaces.
+We looked at how other platforms help people find activities and book public spaces.
 This gave us insights into common practices in the industry and how our design could stand apart.

 This allowed us to map out some of our must have features for each of our users.